hanabi/hanabi.github.io/docs/extras/special-finesses.md

   - Thus, Bob's 2 must be some other 2.
 Bob knows that this would normally cause a *Pestilent Double Bluff*, but Cathy did not blind-play anything.
   - Thus, this must be a *Disease Clandestine Finesse*.
 In other words, Alice told him that his 2 was playable right now, and no-one else has blind-played any 1s, so Bob must continue to blind-play cards until his 2 is playable.
   - Bob blind-plays his slot 3 card and it successfully plays as the blue 1.
-  - Bob knows that his 2 must be the blue 2 to match the blue 1.
+  - Bob knows that his 2 must be the blue 2 to connect to the blue 1.

 <br />

 ### The Cursed Finesse

-- Commonly, players can use a *Double Finesse* or a *Clandestine Finesse* to "get" multiple cards from the next player.
-This works because the first blind-play "matches" the clued card.
+- Commonly, players use a *Double Finesse* or a *Clandestine Finesse* to "get" multiple cards from the next player.
+This works because the first blind-play "connects" to the clued card, forcing Bob to blind-play again in order to prevent Cathy from misplaying.
 - However, what if a player intentionally performs a *Bluff* where other players can see that it was actually possible to perform a *Double Finesse* or a *Clandestine Finesse*?
 - In this situation, if the cluer is not making a mistake, they are trying to send a deeper message - they want an extra person to blind-play.
 - This is called a *Cursed Finesse* because it requires the situation to be "cured".
 By performing a *Cure Blind-Play*, the move is transformed from a *Bluff* into a real *Finesse*.